Sanskar329/Russian-Letters/README.md

 у=>21, ф=>22, х=>23, ц=>24, ч=>25, ш=>26, щ=>27, ъ=>28, ы=>29, ь=>30,
 э=>31, ю=>32, я=>33

-The Project Notebook is divided into 4 different sections:
+The Project Notebook is divided into 5 sections:
+1.)Importing Monk library
+2.)Importing Kaggle Dataset
+3.)Data parser to ingest, explore, and visualize samples 4.)Developing different models
+5.)Comparing Models and Visualizing results

-Firstly, i have prepared the handwritten image data then i have used Convolution Neural Networks and Transfer Learning techniques to build different models for letter classification.
-Then there is comparison between different model and then the best model is further developed.
+Firstly, i have prepared the handwritten image data then used Convolution Neural Networks and Transfer Learning techniques to build different models for letter classification.The models are then compared and the best model is used for testing samples.
-The Library used for this project is Monkai library.
+The code is written in Google Colaboratory Notebook Monk library is used in this project

-#Getting Started
+MXNet Gluon API is used as Backend

+#Initial Requirements

 1.)Clone MonkAI repository: